10 Common Tax Mistakes Business Owners Make

 • Expenses may be disallowed

-Separate bank accounts and credit cards make record-keeping accurate and defensible.
+Separate bank accounts and credit cards help keep records accurate and make it easier to support them if questions arise.

 2. Not Tracking All Business Expenses